-- 9 Select Use specific connection URLs under Office 365 Native Connections. - 10 Click Set URLs. - 11 On the Set URLs dialog, enter the URL that is to be used for the remote PowerShell connection and the URL to be used for the Exchange Web Services (EWS) connection.
+- 9 Click Set Azure application ID and enter the Azure application (client) ID that was registered for UC Analytics with the Microsoft Azure portal. - 10 Select Use specific connection URLs under Office 365 Native Connections.

+- 11 Click Set URLs. - 12 On the Set URLs dialog, if you are connecting to Office 365 Global, the default connections can be used.

+If you are connecting to one of the Microsoft National clouds, you must enter the URL that is to be used for the remote PowerShell connection and the URL to be used for the Exchange Web Services (EWS) connection.
+To use OAuth modern authentication, for both EWS access and remote PowerShell access, you must enter the Azure AD Authorization Endpoint URL.

-For example, to connect to Office 365 in China, you could enter:
+For example, to connect to Office 365 operated by 21Vianet in China, you could enter: